morris/mongomq2/README.md

   - `err.mq2` will contain the message being processed, if any.
 - Always `.close()` MongoMQ2 clients on shutdown (before closing the MongoClient).
   - MongoMQ2 will try to finish open tasks with best effort.
-- Keep the `group` property on `Consumer` instances stable per consumer.
-  - Otherwise, messages will be reprocessed (once per unique `group`).
 - MongoDB change streams are only supported for MongoDB replica sets.
   - To start a one-node replica set locally e.g. for testing, see `docker-compose.yml`.